QTC-IQAC/NEMAT/README.md

 # 11. Reproduce the results of the paper.

-NEMAT allows you to create a starting directory with the precomputed input files used in the paper (DOI: ).
+NEMAT allows you to create a starting directory with the precomputed input files used in the paper (DOI (preprint): https://www.biorxiv.org/content/10.64898/2025.12.09.692605v1).
 Follow these steps:

 1. Create a new directory (for example, nemat\_test).
 2. `cd nemat_test`